Hamdy410/Morse-Code-Machine/README.md

 ## Wiring Instructions
-A visual PDF represntation of the Morse Code Machine is found which can be used to help you.
+A visual PDF representation of the Morse Code Machine is found which can be used to help you.

 # Software Requirments and Setup
 ## Integrated Development Environment (IDE)
 1. __Visual Studio Code (VS Code)__:
-   * I have used VS Code as my primary code editor, however other compatible IDEs could be used and an example is provided later on.
+   * I have used VS Code as my primary code editor, however, other compatible IDEs could be used and an example is provided later on.
    * Install the __PlatformIO extension__ to create and manage your Arduino Projects.
-   * VS Code provides a rich development environment with features like code highlighting, debugging and extensions.
+   * VS Code provides a rich development environment with features like code highlighting, debugging, and extensions.

 ## Arduino IDE Compatibility
 1. __Arduino IDE__ (if prefered):